Waymo: Technology

+Hardware

-Google has invested heavily in matrix multiplication and video processing hardware such as the Tensor Processing Unit (TPU) to augment Nvidia's graphics processing units (GPUs) and Intel central processing units (CPUs).
-Much of this is kept as trade secrets, but transformer technology is likely involved.
+Google has invested heavily in matrix multiplication and video processing hardware such as the Tensor Processing Unit (TPU) to augment Nvidia's graphics processing units (GPUs) and Intel's central processing units (CPUs) used in Waymo vehicles.

 Waymo manufactures a suite of self-driving hardware developed in-house.
-This includes sensors and hardware-enhanced vision system, radar, and lidar.
+This includes sensors and hardware-enhanced vision system, lidar, and radar.
 Sensors give 360-degree views while lidar detects objects up to 300 m away.
-Short-range lidar images objects near the vehicle, while radar is used to see around other vehicles and track objects in motion.
+Short-range lidar images objects near the vehicle, and radar is used to see around other vehicles and track objects in motion.

-Riders push a button to "start ride", and have optional "help", "lock", and "pull over" buttons, if needed.
-The ride usually completes without pressing any button after starting the ride.
-The car’s steering wheel turns as the car makes turns, and a passenger may sit in the right-front passenger seat, if desired.
-Passengers see on a screen some of what the car’s sensors see, including pedestrians.
+Software

-Waymo's deep-learning architecture VectorNet predicts vehicle trajectories in complex traffic scenarios.
+Waymo uses a deep-learning architecture called VectorNet to predict vehicle trajectories in complex traffic scenarios.
 It uses a graph neural network to model the interactions between vehicles and has demonstrated state-of-the-art performance on several benchmark datasets for trajectory prediction.

 Waymo Carcraft is a virtual world in which Waymo simulates driving conditions.
 The simulator was named after the video game World of Warcraft.
-With Carcraft, 25,000 virtual self-driving cars navigate through models of Austin, Texas; Mountain View, California; Phoenix, Arizona, and other cities.
+With Carcraft, 25,000 virtual self-driving cars navigate through models of Austin, Texas; Mountain View, California; Phoenix, Arizona; and other cities.

-As of November 2025, most of Waymo's robotaxis are customized Jaguar I-Pace cars.
-Waymo plans to introduce Hyundai Ioniq 5 and Zeekr RT cars in the future.

-According to Dolgov, customizing the vehicles adds up to $100,000 to vehicle costs.
-Other costs include technicians that monitor rides, service personnel, and real estate for storing and charging the vehicles.